matt-andrews/SimpleServerBuilder/Readme.md

     Reconnect: false

 ```
 Create a listener that follows the namespace you defined in your service config.
-This listener allows you to inject functionality as you need, or can be left empty.
+This listener allows you to inject functionality as you need, or can be left empty(Note usage in the ExampleGameServer).
 You must also define an attribute that inherits `IServerEvent<ModelType>` with your defined model
 ```c#
 class NetListener : ServerEventListener<ModelType>
 {